 You’ll also find that the card comes with money-saving travel and shopping protections/benefits.

-This premium travel rewards card comes with benefits such as worldwide lounge access, travel statement credits, dining credits, travel benefits, shopping protections, and more.
+Chase’s premium travel rewards card, the Chase Sapphire Reserve card comes with benefits such as worldwide lounge access, travel statement credits, travel benefits, shopping protections, and more.

 Key redemption features include receiving 50% more in value when redeeming Ultimate Rewards points for travel and the ability to transfer points to travel partners for even more potential value.